nashsclay/StrongHands-Masternode/README.md

 You need to copy the long hash and also the 1 or 0 at the end.
 Place these in the same file as your private key to find easily later.
 Now that is all done, we need to add the masternode to the masternode.conf file.

 Next go to the Masternodes tab.
 Click the Create button.
 In the dialogue box type in your MN information.
-1. Alias = Your MN name (I would do the name you gave your MN deposit address
+1. Alias = Your MN name (I would do the name you gave your MN deposit address)
 2. Output Index = 1 or 0 from tx

 Once done, click Ok.
 And press Update.

 Eensure your MN appears, click Update if it does not appear.
 Now cointinue to the next section of this guide.

-## To Install the Digital Money Bits Masternode on VPS Server
+## To Install the StrongHands-Masternode on VPS Server

 Go through setting up the wallet and MN infomration on your computer.
 Then once that is ready to go, continue on to this guide.